News

 Preparing for installation

-To install the desktop environment, choose Ubuntu 22.04.
+To get started, make sure you're using Ubuntu 22.04, as it is compatible with the GNOME desktop environment.
 Initial system setup as in our instruction.

 Updating packages